bisqwit/password_codecs/README.md

 Episode date: 2019-06-22
 Research by: Bisqwit, 2017

 ## Season 2 Episode 1: NES G.I.
-Joe — Atlantis Factor
+Joe — The Atlantis Factor

 Video link: http://youtu.be/7tUtO_2BknQ
 Episode date: 2019-07-11
 Research by: Bisqwit, 2019

+* gijoeatlantis.scm (Scheme): An encoder and decoder for the passwords.

 ## Intermission (between season 1 episodes 6 and 7)